yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

 If your router is not rebooted very regularly you may wish to add updating the time to the crontab.
 The following will update the time each day at 06.30 AM.

-Edit the crontab file by typying:
+Edit the crontab file by typing:

 {{{
 crontab -e}}}